samdalvai/snowload-calculator/README.md

 * Run `docker-compose up -d` to run the mysql database.
 * The configuration should load all the queries found in `backend/sql/Init.sql` automatically the first time the docker container is created, if this is not the case you might need to run all of them manually.

-To start the Spring Boot API, from the `backend/cd ba` folder run:
+To start the Spring Boot API, from the `backend/` folder run:

 > mvn spring-boot:run